Taxi Transport Subsidy Scheme

 • M50 – wheelchair accessible taxi

-If the passenger is a M50 participant, this is added to the trip electronically and the receipt as a WAT count.
+If the passenger is a M50 participant, the WATDIS is added to the trip electronically and will appear on the receipt as a WAT count.

-Transport for NSW makes any Wheelchair Accessible Taxi Driver Incentive Subsidy (WATDIS) payments once we validate that the vehicle was a wheelchair accessible taxi.
-The WATDIS is $16.50 including GST.
+Transport for NSW will make WATDIS payments once we validate that the vehicle was a wheelchair accessible taxi.

 In the unlikely event of a terminal outage or faulty smartcard, drivers can use a TTSS Emergency Docket.

 Emergency dockets can only be used in limited circumstances.
-Please refer to the full instructions in the TTSS Smartcard – Guide for taxi service providers and drivers (PDF, 1.36 MB)
+Please refer to the full instructions in the TTSS Smartcard – Guide for taxi service providers and drivers (PDF, 986.43 KB).

 Original copies of completed Emergency Dockets should be mailed to: